manasuii/Beginner-ML-Projects/README.md

 Project no3-
 Built a small ML project that uses Navier_bayes theorrem to clasify spam messages.
 The data set has been adapted through kagle datasets

+Project no4-
+Built a Breast cancer benign vs malignant clasfier by deploying a simple neural network.